Even the most experienced surfers can feel overwhelmed by the countless surfboards on the market.

 Health Benefits of Surfing

 Surfing provides countless health benefits for both your body and your mind.
 To understand how to maximize these benefits, it’s a great idea to understand the ways in which surfing can benefit you.
+Check out our guide on the health benefits of surfing for more info!

 Surfing Exercises for Beginners

 In order to get all of the health benefits mentioned above, make sure to do the proper training before and after surfing.
 Even a short stretch will help prevent injury and allow you to surf your very best.
+We have a great list of surfing exercises for beginners too if you want to check it out.

 Do you need to know how to swim to surf?